History of Christianity in Iceland: Christianization (c. 1000)

 Gissur Teitsson and Hjalti Skeggjason returned to Iceland.
 Initially they were planning to set up a separate administration for the Christians.
-The sharp contrast between the most radical pagan and Christian chieftains' views became manifest at the Alþingi of 999 or 1000.
+The sharp contrast between the views of the most radical pagans and those of the Christian chieftains became manifest at the Alþingi of 999 or 1000.
 In order to avoid the breaking out of a civil war, the goðar finally agreed to appoint one of their number, the Lawspeaker Thorgeir Thorkelsson – who was a pagan – to decide the case.
-Following his appointment, Thorgeir Thorkelsson withdrew for a whole day.
-Thereafter he announced his decision to the assembled chieftains, according to which all Icelanders had to be baptised, but heathens were allowed to worship Odin and the other gods in secret.
-He even permitted the continuation of the old practice of exposition of children at birth and the eating of horsemeat.
+He withdrew for a whole day and then announced his decision to the assembled chieftains: all Icelanders had to be baptised, but heathens were allowed to worship Odin and the other gods in secret.
+He even permitted the continuation of the old practice of exposure of babies at birth and the eating of horsemeat, related to the importance of horses in Germanic paganism.
 Many goðar and their retinue were baptized on the spot in the cold water, but "all the people from the Northern and Southern Quarters were baptised in Reykjalaug in Laugardalr" where geothermal springs could be found.
-Legend says that even Thorgeir Thorkelsson decided to throw all his domestic idols into a large waterfall which was named Goðafoss or "Gods' Waterfall" after this event.
+Legend says that Thorgeir Thorkelsson decided to throw all his domestic idols into a large waterfall which was named Goðafoss or "Gods' Waterfall" after this event.

 The story of the consensual conversion of Iceland was first recorded by Ari Thorgilsson in the early 12th century.
 Historian Gunnar Karlsson states that Ari Thorgilsson's narration is "unbelievable, but it is the only one we have".
 All the same, the story "has been used to suggest that voluntary Christianization of an entire population was possible, without any link to a central power" (Nora Berend).
 Thorgeir Thorkelsson's verdict can even be cited as a "measure of crisis management to save Iceland from a bitter split".
 On the other hand, the historian Anders Winroth emphasizes that the goðar, through their conversion, "monopolized religion for their group, making it more difficult for new men to join their ranks".

 It is without doubt that social attitudes changed radically in short time after the conversion.
 For instance, duels which had traditionally been fought at Thingvellir were prohibited and slavery declined from the early 11th century.
 All pagan customs confirmed by Thorgeir Thorkelsson's verdict – including the worship of Norse deities in private – were abolished in 1016, mainly due to the efforts by King Olaf II of Norway.
 The grateful monarch sent a bell and timber after this decision in order to promote the erection of a church at Thingvellir.